 What’s a good number of outfits to bring?

-“If you’re working one outfit, I’d say bring 3 to 5 choices.
-And if you’re working two outfits, then bring 5 to 7 choices… if you have them.
+“If you’re working one or two outfits, I’d say bring 3 to 5 choices.
+And if you’re working two to three outfits, then bring 5 to 7 choices… if you have them.
 I work with color a lot but I also talk wardrobe and color with my clients before the shoot, so they have a pretty good idea what to bring to start with anyway.

 Are there any colors or outfits you ask all clients to bring?